 - Suit of Pentacles: Five

-The High Priestess is only a “yes” if it is for the greater good, not just your own.
-And the Wheel of Fortune is “yes” when you’re wondering if something will change, but your adaptability determines how positive the change will be.
+On the other hand, the Wheel of Fortune is “yes” when you’re wondering if something will change, but your adaptability determines how positive the change will be.

-Temperance wants you to be guided by your intuition and proceed with caution, while the Hanged Man just asks you to wait a little while longer.
-Justice in a Yes or No tarot reading usually calls you out for asking the wrong question.
-Reflect on whether your question was fair to you and to others.
+Temperance wants you to be guided by your intuition and proceed with caution, while the Hanged Man asks you to wait a little while longer.

-The Hierophant encourages you to seek advice from a mentor, while the Chariot asks you to have a plan and be ready to put forth ALL of your effort.
+The Hierophant encourages you to seek advice from a mentor, while the Chariot asks you to have a plan and be ready to put forth ALL of your efforts.